Andy4495/TI-30-Keypad-Interface/README.md

 ### Connecting to Arduino

+Keypad pin 13 is used for column 5 and to turn on the calculator.
+To turn on the calculator, the pin needs to be pulled to around 9 V. Since it is also used by the Arduino for column 5, it needs to be isolated from the 9 V signal.
+So there needs to be a diode between the Arduino and keypad pin 13 (anode to Arduino, cathode to keypad pin 13).
+The diode will block the 9 V signal, but allow the Arduino column 5 control signal to signal a row 5 keypress to the calculator chip.
+I used a standard 1N4148 diode, and the forward voltage drop of ~0.6 V did not impact operation.

 ...
 Include info on voltages, diodes, resistors, voltage dividers, power needs.
 ...
 Row scans at 5.6 V --> 10K/10K divider to about 2.8 V to MSP input pin ...
 MSP output of about 3.24 V is sufficient for calculator chip to detect keypress (TTL logic?)